afroditeapp/afrodite-backend/api_client/docs/MediaApi.md

 > put_moderation_request(new_moderation_request)
 Create new or override old moderation request.

 Create new or override old moderation request.
-Set images to moderation request slots first.
+Make sure that moderation request has content IDs which points to your own image slots.

 ### Parameters